What’s the number one question that goes through your head when you think about the new design? Most marketers ask themselves:

 A website redesign is a good opportunity to clean up your backlink profile and start fresh.
 You don’t want any spammy links pointing to your new beautiful website do you?
 Even one spammy backlink can make the difference between a good ranking and a Google Penalty.
 The choice to keep your website safe is all yours.

-You’re sure planning a different structure for your website when you plan to redesign or migrate it.
+You are probably planning a different structure for your website when you plan to redesign or migrate it.
 With a new structure, the URLs will change.

 Or you may choose to change the domain name, and that will result in all your URLs changing.
 You must handle these changes with care.
 If not handled properly, this can cause your website to lose visibility in search engines.